timarkh/tsakorpus/docs/pipeline.md

 * ELAN media-aligned files convertor (``eaf2json.py``).
 It processes a corpus of media-aligned files in ELAN format.
 The files can have translation of the segments into multiple languages or sentence-level comments, but are not expected to be morphologically analyzed.
 As in the case of the Plain text convertor, this convertor takes a separate XML wordlist with analyses for all or some of the tokens in the corpus, and a separate CSV file with metadata.

-* Fieldworks FLEX glossed texts convertor: ``xml_flex2json.py``.
+* Fieldworks FLEX glossed texts convertor (``xml_flex2json.py``).
 It processes an XML file with the corpus exported from FLEX.
 Additionally, it can use user-defined rules for adding grammatical tags (e.g. for categories that do not have overt marking and thus are absent from the glosses).

 * Plain text questonnaire convertor (``txt_questionnaires2json.py``).
 This is an ad hoc plain text convertor for Beserman Udmurt files that contain single usage examples from the dictionary together with their translations.